Lizzie Collingham

-Lizzie Collingham is an independent scholar known for her books on English food culture.
-Her 2006 book Curry: a tale of cooks and conquerors in particular has been appreciated by critics.
-She won the Guild of Food Writers Food Book Award 2018 for her book The Hungry Empire.
+Lizzie Collingham is an independent scholar known for her books on English food culture, including the 2006 book Curry: A Tale of Cooks and Conquerors.
+Collingham won the Guild of Food Writers Food Book Award in 2018 for The Hungry Empire.

 Early life

-Lizzie Collingham was born in England in 1947.
+Lizzie Collingham was born in England in 1969.
 She gained her BA at the University of Sussex in 1991, and an MA at the University of York in 1992.
 She earned her PhD on the "British body in India (1800–1947)" at the University of Cambridge in 1997.

 Career

 Collingham began her career teaching history at the University of Warwick.
 From there she became a junior research fellow at Jesus College, Cambridge.
 She then chose to work independently, remaining as a bye-fellow of Jesus College.
 She has been a writing fellow for the Royal Literary Fund at the University of East Anglia and has worked in other colleges at the University of Cambridge, including Newnham College.
 She has served as a specialist lecturer on food for Martin Randall Travel.